|

 that compared to the two albums before had not been showing

 anything except the cubist art of Frank Porto.
-The band ws now
+The band ws

-the last album and only go through some minor changes.
+same until the last album and only go through some minor changes.

 On a whole Change